NiGhTTraX/react-connect-state/README.md

 ### Expressing dependencies between containers

-You can subscribe to containers via their `addListener` method so there's nothing from stopping a container listening to another container: just pass their instances in the constructor and subscribe to them there.
+You can subscribe to containers via their `subscribe` method so there's nothing from stopping a container listening to another container: just pass their instances in the constructor and subscribe to them there.